 - Health problems

-Down syndrome is often visible in the face.
+You can usually tell that someone has Down syndrome when you look at them.
 Signs include a flat face, wide almond-shaped eyes, a button nose, a big forehead, and small teeth.
 They also have short fingers, short stature, short legs, and a bigger gap between the big toe and the other toes.
 Frankly, I think it makes Katie cuter than average.

 Down syndrome affects IQ.
 Math, reading, and other skills are delayed.
 (However, that doesn’t mean they never learn.)
 Things like counting change or reading advanced books are harder.
 Because of this, Katie goes to special ed.